dotnet-presentations/build-2025-lab305/3-UI/README.md

 4. [] **Create the Details Page**

-Add a new Razor component named **DetailsPage.razor** in the **MyHybridApp.Shared** project.
+Add a new Razor component **Pages\DetailsPage.razor** in the **MyHybridApp.Shared** project.
 This page will display detailed information about a selected monkey.
 The route for this page will include a **name** parameter to identify the selected monkey.

 ```razor
 @using MyHybridApp.Shared.Services